panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 Many TypeScript guides discourage the use of `any` because using it throws away the type restrictions &mdash; the first reason why you use TypeScript!

 TypeScript (version 3.0 and above) also provides a special type `unknown` that is similar to `any`.
-You can assign any value to an `unknown` type variable:
+You can assign any value to an `unknown` type variable as well:

 ```typescript
 let myVar: unknown = 0;